oktadev/okta-blog/_source/_posts/2023-09-14-spring-boot-keycloak-kubernetes.md

     cert-manager.io/issue-temporary-certificate: "true" # A temporary certificate will be set on the secret until the final certificate has been returned. used for keeping compatibility with the `ingress-gce` component
 ```

-## Delegate authentication to Auth0
+## Delegate Authentication to Auth0

 Keycloak supports identity provider federation, meaning it can be configured to delegate authentication to one or more Identity Providers.
 An example of IDP federation is social login via Facebook or Google.
 Authentication can be delegated to any IDP supporting OpenID Connect or SAML 2.0.
 Auth0 uses the OpenID Connect protocol to authenticate users and allows adding custom logic to the login and identity flows via Auth0 Actions.